How to Build Format Validator Java with GroupDocs.Annotation

 How to Retrieve GroupDocs Annotation Java Supported Formats

 Now for the main event – actually detecting which file formats your application can handle.
-This is surprisingly straightforward, but there are some nuances worth understanding.
+This is surprisingly straightforward, but there are a few nuances worth understanding.

 Step‑by‑Step Implementation